jimahlstrom/HL2IOBoard/m0hpf_spe/README.md

 # IO Board SPE Expert Amp Firmware by M0HPF

-This firmware uses the SPE Expert amplifier serial interface to do band changes.
+This firmware uses the SPE Expert amplifier serial interface(DB-15) to do band changes.
-The firmware is inspired from the N!ADJ Hardrock-50 firmware.
+The firmware is inspired from the N1ADJ Hardrock-50 firmware.
 The firmware requires a small pcb called Hw-027 which contains MAX3232 chip to convert TTL signal to RS232 signal and vice-versa so that the IO board firmware can communicate with SPE Expert Amp directly.

 ## Getting Started